 Some things a counseling psychologist can treat include:

 Counseling psychology has more empathy than clinical psychology.
 A psychologist in counseling needs to be put themselves in the shoes of all their clients, many of whom may have a different background than the client.
 A psychologist in counseling needs to put themselves in the shoes of all their clients and be able to help them with their life decisions.
 This is why counseling psychologists help families and those who are addicted.
-People like that need to have a professional who can empathize and be able to provide solutions to all their problems.
+People like that need to have a clinical counseling professional who can empathize and be able to provide solutions to all their problems.

 If a counselor is providing outpatient care, a psychologist needs to have a license.
 The requirements for a license may vary depending on what state you're in.
 In most states, a counselor needs to have a Ph.D., internship, and have a few years of work experience to cut.